SaveBirds-app/.github/profile/README.md

 <!--

+If you're a QIIME 2 user or developer, or are thinking about becoming one, refer to our Support Guidelines for details on how to learn or get help with QIIME 2.

+If you're interested in contributing to repositories in the qiime2 GitHub organization, please start by reading our Contributing Guidelines.

+This organization is primarily managed by the Caporaso Lab at Northern Arizona University, but has contributors from all over the world.
+If you have questions that aren't covered in the resources above, the best way to reach us is on the QIIME 2 Forum - it's where we hang out.

 **Here are some ideas to get you started:**

 🙋‍♀️ A short introduction - what is your organization all about?